onfido/onfido-java/README.md

 ## Making a call to the API

-Using your configured and instantiated instance of the `Onfido` object you can make calls to the API by calling one of the methods on the resources inside of it.
-For example:
+Using your configured and instantiated instance of the `Onfido.java` object you can make calls to the API by calling one of the methods on the resources inside of it.
+For example, to create an applicant:

 ```java
 onfido.applicant.create(<REQUEST_BODY_HERE>);
 ```

-All request bodies can be created using a builder pattern on the `Request` subclass of the desired resource.
-For example in the request above an `Applicant.Request` object is needed as the body, this would look something like:
+All request bodies can be created using a builder pattern on the `Request.java` subclass of the desired resource.
+For example in the request above an `Applicant.Request.java` object is needed as the body, this would look something like:

 ```java
 Applicant.request().firstName("First").lastName("Last");
 ```

-The above will return an Applicant.Request object that can be provided to the `create()` method as the request body, so a full call to to the API will look something like:
+The above will return an `Applicant.Request.java` object that can be provided to the `create()` method as the request body, so a full call to to the API will look something like:

 ```java
 Applicant newApplicant = onfido.applicant.create(